JoshGo6/AboutGit/assignment.md

 ### `git push`

-`git push` uploads changes from your local branch to the upstream branch so that they are identical.
+`git push` uploads changes from your local branch to its upstream branch so that they are identical.
 Since the upstream branch is in the remote repo (which other users have access to), using `git push` shares your work with everyone who has access to the remote repo.
 Note that this operation requires your local branch to contain all of the commits that the remote branch contains *before* running `git push`, and will fail if this condition is not met.
 If the remote branch contains commits that your local branch does not yet contain, you have two options: (a) first run [`git pull`](#git-pull), or (b) first run [`git fetch`](#git-fetch) followed by [`git merge`](#git-merge).
 After doing (a) or (b), you can run `git push`.

 **Syntax:** To upload changes from your local branch `hotfix` to the upstream branch `hotfix` in the remote repo named `origin`, run